CartoDB/documentation/app/content/analytics-toolbox-snowflake/guides/creating-and-visualizing-tilesets.md

 </div> -->

 #### From the Snowflake console
-As a CARTO Analytics Toolbox module, the Tiler's capabilities will be available as SQL procedures that can be executed directly from your [Snowflake console](https://sxa81489.us-east-1.snowflakecomputing.com/console).
+As a CARTO Analytics Toolbox module, the Tiler's capabilities are available as SQL procedures that can be executed directly from your [Snowflake console](https://sxa81489.us-east-1.snowflakecomputing.com/console).

 <!-- or client of choice after connecting your CARTO account to BigQuery. -->